Does having root canal therapy hurt?

-For the average person and average case, experiencing root canal treatment isn’t all that much different than having other routine dental procedures performed (like having a filling placed).
-This section provides details and statistics about what you can expect and why.
+For the average person and the average case, what’s experienced when having root canal therapy shouldn’t be that much different than when other routine dental procedures are performed, like having a filling placed.
+So, overall, you shouldn’t expect pain to be a significant factor during your appointment.

 1) There’s no reason to expect that regularly scheduled appointments will hurt.